Office of the Liaison for Missing and Murdered Indigenous Relatives

 Background

-The Office of Missing and Murdered Indigenous Relatives (OMMIR) is a newly created office established in 2022 through Senate Bill 22-150.
+The Office of the Liaison for Missing and Murdered Indigenous Relatives (OMMIR) is a newly created office established in 2022 through Senate Bill 22-150.

 SB22-150 Missing and Murdered Indigenous Relatives established the Office of Liaison for Missing and Murdered Indigenous Relatives (OMMIR) in the Colorado Department of Public Safety.